 It is my pleasure to provide you with information relating to the graduate program in Emergency Health Services.
 All EHS courses are presented in the online format.
 Some courses in other departments for our Epidemiology/Preventive Medicine and Education tracks are offered at the UMBC and UMB campuses.

 There are several ways to apply to the Emergency Health Services department.

 Master’s Program (M.S.)

-Click here to submit your application materials online.
-Letters of Recommendation can be sent directly via an link and will be added to the application documentation automatically.
+For the full degree program, you will need to complete the online application, a residency determination form, submit a Goals statement, 3-4 letters of recommendation from current or prior professors or field related supervisors, and transcripts from all attended institutions while an undergraduate.
+Letters of Recommendation can be sent directly via a link and will be added to the application documentation automatically.
 Please choose your preferred track of study during the application process.

 Additionally, if your undergraduate GPA was below 3.2, you must secure an application for the Graduate Record Examination (GRE) and schedule yourself to take the exam at the next convenient date, preferably prior to May for the Fall Semester entrance, or prior to September for Spring Semester entrance.